In Strange Company: Critical reception

 thence to the Argentine Republic, from there to Chili, then to Tahiti, Thursday Island; Batavia, and back to London where the tale finishes.
-Mr. Boothby tells his story vividly and stirringly, and if he fills it with incredible incidents he does not annoy the reader by fine-spun attempts to give an air of strict truth and literal accuracy to every turn of his narrative.
-Neither does he weary him with long descriptions of scenery.
+Mr. Boothby tells his story vividly and stirringly, and if he fills it with incredible incidents, he does not annoy the reader by fine-spun attempts to give an air of strict truth and literal accuracy to every turn of his narrative.
+Neither does he weary himself with long descriptions of scenery.
 The beauty of the southern seas has evidently touched Mr. Boothby closely, and at times he gives a distinct impression of the islands of the Pacific in a few crisp sentences."